roban/machine-epistemology/about.md

 ---

-I work on the Machine Learning team at Stripe.
+I work on the Responsible Machine Learning team at Stripe.
 I used to be an astrophysicist.
 I'm unusually enthusiastic about rainbows and holding my breath underwater.